StefanFlorian94/stefan-hritcu-web-presence/README.md

 ---

-# 🌐 Stefan-Hritcu-Web-Presence

-This is my personal full-stack project built with **Next.js** and **React**.
-It works as a showcase of myself as a developer, a space for sharing posts, and a platform where visitors can also support my work. 🚀

----

 ## 🎯 Goal of the Project
 The main purpose of this project is to have **something truly mine** beyond coding itself:
 - A personal website to **promote myself**, increase visibility, and potentially generate income 💼